 • 1 teaspoon each of salt, sugar and baking soda

 The SWA began operations to manage Palm Beach County’s solid waste in 1975!
-Your students will learn how we process garbage, recycling, home hazardous waste and biosolids for over 1.4 million residents.
-They will get behind-the-scenes looks at Renewable Energy Facility 2 and the Recovered Materials Processing Facility.
+Your students will learn how we process garbage, recycling, home hazardous waste and biosolids for more than 1.5 million residents.
+They'll get behind-the-scenes looks at Renewable Energy Facility 2 and the Recovered Materials Processing Facility.
 STEM students will especially benefit from the technical explanations of the facilities.

 In-depth lessons on individual facilities which cover technical material are also available for Renewable Energy Facility 2, the Recovered Materials Processing Facility and the SWA Greenway Trail System.